Keiser University: Athletics

 The Keiser athletic teams are called the Seahawks.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference (formerly known as the Florida Sun Conference (FSC) until after the 2007–08 school year) since the 2015–16 academic year.
-Prior to July 2015, the Seahawks represented Northwood University's West Palm Beach campus.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA) and primarily compete in the Sun Conference for most sports since the 2015–16 academic year.
+Prior to July 2015, the Seahawks represented Northwood University's Florida campus in West Palm Beach.

-Keiser competes in 24 intercollegiate varsity sports.
-Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis, track & field (indoor and outdoor) and wrestling.
-Women's sports include basketball, cross country, flag football, golf, lacrosse, soccer, softball, swimming, tennis, track & field (indoor and outdoor) and volleyball.
-Co-ed sports include Esports, cheer and dance.
-Club sports include equestrian, fishing and golf.
+The Seahawks have won NAIA team national championships in both men's and women's golf, lacrosse, soccer, swimming and tennis.
+The Keiser Seahawks football team won the programs first NAIA national championship in 2023.
+During the 2020–21 academic year, the Seahawks won the NACDA Directors' Cup for having the most success in collegiate athletics amongst NAIA colleges and universities.